 What is a Mobile Friendly Website?

-Mobile friendly means nothing more than your website will display on a mobile device, even though it was not originally designed to do so.
+Mobile friendly means your website will display on a mobile device, even though it was not originally designed to do so.
 This term is frequently to describe websites that are reasonably viewable on mobile.
-It is not a term used to denote how developers really build sites so when it is used in that manner, it is a bit of a misnomer.
+It is not a term used to denote how developers really build sites.
+When it is used in that manner, it is a bit of a misnomer.

 What is Mobile Responsive Web Design?